fidelthomet/privacy-preserving-proximity-tracing/src/assets/text/en.md

 +++ vis-attacks 8

 Another possibility would be for <span class="actor m">Mallot</span> to send the IDs of people who are likely to test positive soon.
-For example <span class="actor m">Mallot</span> places one antenna in a COVID-19 test center and another near <span class="actor b">Bob.</span>
+For example, <span class="actor m">Mallot</span> places one antenna in a COVID-19 test center and another near <span class="actor b">Bob.</span>

 +++ vis-attacks 9